 45 ml (3 tbsp) balsamic vinegar

 45 ml (3 tbsp) fresh thyme leaves

-1. Heat the oil in a large frying pan over medium heat and sauté the onions slowly with the thyme (or cumin seeds) until nearly soft.
+1. Heat the oil in a large frying pan (like an AMC 28 cm Chef’s Pan) over medium heat and sauté the onions slowly with the thyme (or cumin seeds) until nearly soft.

 2. Add the sugar and vinegar and sauté the onions until completely soft and caramelised – about 10-15 minutes.
 Season to taste and stir in fresh thyme.